Roguecor/d2r-endgame-loot-filter/CONTRIBUTING.md

 fx. is for rare gear

-Cluttersome categories can be added, but must make sense and be Disabled by default
+Cluttersome categories such as ammo and super pots can be added, but must make sense and be Disabled by default